Choosing Tunes for Contra Dance Medleys

 Musical phrases and dance figures that match in duration result in comfortable body flow.

-The tune must be "square" (e.g. 32 measures long).
+The tune must be "square" (e.g., 32 measures long or 64 beats).
 Crooked tunes, those with an irregular number of beats or measures or irregular phrasing, don't work well for contra dances.
 See a list of crooked tunes.

 Celtic tunes work great and are hot!
 There are an infinite number of them but they come in a limited selection of keys.